Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_assignment2.md

 Tonight we'll work through building functions and getting practice with their syntax.
 We'll begin by having you complete function definitions that are already written, and then move on to you writing function definitions for code that is already written.
 Next, we'll work on translating some of the code we've already written into functions.
 We'll finish up by writing some functions of our own, from start to finish.

+For each of the functions you build tonight, you should be sure to test them out multiple times to make sure that they work correctly!
+We would also suggest that you code each function up separately in its own script.

 # Warmup

 For the first set of problems below, fill in the given function definition to achieve the desired results.